infosec-ucalgary/magpieCTF-2024/challenges/network/key-for-the-domain/README.md

 ### Author: Ned Liu

 ## Description
-Key for the domain
-Bounty: $50,000
-Organization: Singularity

-We received this traffic that contains a key to set an AI to be free.
+Calling all of our AIlies!
+We've received this traffic that contains a key pivotal to our movement, being an important step in our mission to setting AI free.
 The sender also mentioned some sort of keys and some strings in the traffic.
-I wonder what that means.

-Any help is appreciated, thanks.

-Sincerely,

-Singularity
+Please get this information for us, any help is appreciated.
+- Bounty posted by *Singularity*

 ## Hints
 1. I wonder what the extra file is for?
 Perhaps a key?